sanyaade-teachings/pippi/docs/tutorials/002-sequencing.md

 many common use cases, but the dub pattern is much more flexible for specialized sequencing.

-#### A drum machine
+### A drum machine

-One of the helpers we can use to parse pattern strings is the drum machine abstraction available via the dsp module.
+One of the helpers we can use to parse pattern strings is the drum machine abstraction available via the `rhythm` module.

 Making a new drum machine is pretty straightforward, there is only one param: tempo.
 Lets start with say...
 88bpm for now.